 This Instant Pot Chicken Marsala has nudged my Healthy Chicken Piccata out as my go-to Instant Pot chicken recipe.
 Ben and I both love it and I especially love it if I buy the pre-washed, pre-sliced mushrooms.
 Why are mushrooms such a pain to wash?
 I’m here to constantly debunk the rumor that food bloggers prepare a perfect meal from scratch three times a day.

 Eggs Benedict for breakfast with fresh fruit.

-A lunch of from scratch chicken salad, including the mayo.
+A lunch of made-from-scratch chicken salad, including homemade mayo.
 Piled on top of a from-scratch croissant, of course.
 Oui, oui.

 And then dinner is something fancy, too.
 I’m not even fancy enough to think up something.
 Filet mignon with truffles.
 Yes, that.

 I’m here to tell you, we’re real people.
 Well, I am.
 I’ll let the others speak for themselves.
 Tonight, we’re having leftover chili and I COULD NOT BE HAPPIER ABOUT THE FACT THAT I DON’T HAVE TO COOK.

 So happy that I had to internet yell it at you.

 I love to cook, but sometimes, I really don’t love to cook.
 And 95% of the time, I’m reaching for one of my quick and easy recipes that I have posted here on Rachel Cooks.
 I want to get in and get out and move on with my life.
 I just do!
 We’re in a busy season of life (I know, everyone is!), and I don’t have hours to spend making dinner.
 It’s just life and I know that 99% of you are right there with me.

 And you know what?
 They taste great too, so what’s the point of overcomplicating things?